upasadena/interactive-cyoa-tutorial/docs/introduction/index.md

 * IntCyoaCreator – Another name for the Interactive CYOA Creator.
 * Creator – The Interactive CYOA Creator.
 Always with an uppercase letter.
 * creator – Any person who creates.
 Always with a lowercase letter.
-* ICT – Interactive CYOA Tutorial, used to refer to this tutorial in the GitHub release page, but can also refer to any ICYOA tutorial.
+* ICT – Interactive CYOA Tutorial.
+Used to refer to this tutorial in the GitHub release page, but can also refer to any ICYOA tutorial.
-* ICCT – Interactive CYOA Creator Tutorial, used to refer to this tutorial, but can refer to any tutorial for the ICC specifically (as opposed to other interactive formats).
+* ICCT – Interactive CYOA Creator Tutorial.
+Used to refer to this tutorial, but can refer to any tutorial for the ICC specifically (as opposed to other interactive formats).